wallish77/wlsh_nodes/README.md

 ### Save Positive Prompt File
 Saves just the connected text info (expected to be the positive prompt) to help with training.
 Make sure to do matching filenames!

+### Read Prompt Data from Image
+Extra image metadata from Auto1111-sourced images or from images saved with the nodes in this pack.
+Can then connect these outputs to other nodes.

 ### Build Filename String
 Takes inputs similar to the Image Save node, used to build a filename which can be passed to multiple other nodes